 Key takeaways:

-- Generic LiteRT NPU dispatch doesn't work for transformers — LayerNorm and Softmax create CPU fallback subgraphs that kill performance
+- Generic LiteRT NPU dispatch doesn't work for transformers — LayerNorm and Softmax fragment the graph into 7 subgraphs, only 3 on NPU

-- Qualcomm AI Hub compilation fixes this — it fuses ops that the runtime dispatcher can't
+- Qualcomm AI Hub compilation fixes this — it fuses ops that the runtime dispatcher can't, putting all subgraphs on NPU

-- Use a two-step pipeline — quantize first, then compile (workaround for AI Hub dtype conflict)
+- Always use a two-step pipeline — quantize first, then compile (workaround for AI Hub dtype conflict)

-Our RoBERTa transformer runs at 67ms on the Hexagon NPU vs 46.5ms on CPU — the NPU is slightly slower.
-But that misses the point entirely.
-The NPU uses 5-10x less energy per inference (~2-3mW vs ~15mW).
+Our RoBERTa transformer runs at 67ms on the Hexagon NPU vs 46.5ms on CPU — the NPU is actually slower.
+But that misses the point.
+The NPU uses 5–10× less energy per inference (~2–3mW vs ~15mW).
 In a 1-hour journaling session with ~4,500 sentiment inferences, that's the difference between noticeable battery drain and barely registering.
-Plus: all 8 CPU cores stay free for buttery 120fps UI, the phone doesn't thermal throttle, and background sync runs uninterrupted.
+All 8 CPU cores stay free for buttery 120fps UI, the phone doesn't thermal throttle, and background sync runs uninterrupted.

 NPU isn't about speed.
 It's about building apps that don't kill the battery.